PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 In order to publish an event, a typed `AzureEventBusEvent` entity needs to be instantiated.
 The entity must be serializable through `System.Text.Json`.

-The respective `AzureEventBusEvent` entity should then be passed as an argument to the `Publish` or `PublishAsync` method of the `AzureEventBus` instance.
+The respective `AzureEventBusEvent` entity should then be passed as an argument to the `Publish` or `PublishAsync` method of the `AzureEventBusService` instance.

 If a path is specified in the `Publish` or `PublishAsync` method, the event will be sent as a [unicast](https://en.wikipedia.org/wiki/Unicast) to the respective path.
 Otherwise, the event will be [broadcasted](https://en.wikipedia.org/wiki/Broadcasting_(networking)) to all the existing paths in the event bus service.